benjamincrozat/legacy-blog/posts/21-best-gdpr-compliant-google-analytics-alternatives.md

 Fathom Analytics is a privacy-first analytics tool that doesn't track your users.
 It's a dead simple, lightweight, and fast alternative to Google Analytics.
 Of course, it's also GDPR compliant and doesn't use cookies, **which could make you avoid a huge government fine**.

+What I love about Fathom compared to Google Analytics is that it's easy to get the information you need.
+For instance, you may want to see how much visitors you acquired from Google in the past month.
+With Google Analytics, you have to go through a lot of steps to get that information.
+With Fathom, it's on the Dashboard and two clicks away.

-Actually, **Fathom is what this website uses to track its visitors**.
+Did you know that **Fathom is what this website uses to track its visitors**?
 I can't recommend this service enough!

-Key features:
+The **pros** of Fathom Analytics:
 - Dark mode!
 - Export data to CSV
 - Extremely fast script